 Corporation Tax is the tax levied on the profits of limited companies.
 This includes foreign companies with a UK branch office.
-The current rate is set at 19% for the 2018/19 tax year.
+The current rate is set at 19% for the 2018/19 and 2019/20 tax years.

 A UK-based limited company pays Corporation Tax on its UK and worldwide profits, while a foreign company with a UK branch office only pays Corporation Tax on the profits it makes from its UK operations.

 If a company makes a loss or isn’t trading, it’ll pay no Corporation Tax.
 However, the accounting records will still need to be kept for preparing the annual accounts and any tax records needed.
 A company tax return is only needed if the company is trading.

 Read our handy article for full details on what you have to file, and when, as a limited company director.